drego85/dotfiles/README.md

 More informations can be found on [LightDM's home page][1] and on the [Arch Linux's wiki][2].

+### xfwm4

+This module installs my custom theme for Xfwm4.
+The theme has small borders and it is really minimal.
+I've also set up a Gitlab repository for my theme, see [here][4].

 ## License

 Every script is licensed under the [MIT License][0].